ABSENCE FROM SCHOOL

 Statistics show that children who attend school regularly make more progress and achieve better than those who do not.
 Every lesson is important and it can be difficult for children to catch up if they miss too much of their learning.
 However, it is highly likely that a child will be unable to attend school at some point, usually due to illness.
 If this happens, please note the following:

-When your child is ill, you should contact us by telephone, email or note at the earliest opportunity to inform us of the reason for your child being absent.
+When your child is ill, you should contact us by telephone on 01752 408966 or email at email@example.com at the earliest opportunity to inform us of the reason for your child being absent.
 We will then know that your child is absent for a valid reason.

 - If we have not heard from you by 10am on the first day of absence, we will text you to alert you to the fact that your child is missing from school.